xkcd1838/bench-DGNN/README.md

 # Benchmarking Graph Neural Networks on Dynamic Link Prediction
 A framework for training graph neural networks on dynamic networks (temporal graphs).
-This is an extension of the [EvolveGCN code](https://github.com/IBM/EvolveGCN).
-Every file from the original codebase has been modified, often extensively.
+The framework enables the comparison of discrete and continuous models on the discrete network representation.
+Four types of methods are supported: Link predicion heuristics, static GNNs, discrete DGNNs and continuous DGNNs.
+This framework is a heavily modified extension of the [EvolveGCN framework](https://github.com/IBM/EvolveGCN).

 ## 1. Installation
 ### 1.1 Requirements